 Chocoholics will absolutely love these Baileys Irish Cream Brownies.
-This irish cream brownie recipe gives my King Kong Brownies a run for their money!
+This Irish cream brownie recipe gives my King Kong Brownies a run for their money!

 While I used Baileys Irish Cream for this recipe, you can use any brand of Irish Cream.
 I usually have some Baileys on hand as I often use it in recipes like my Baileys Irish Cream Mousse or my Irish Cream Shortbread Cookies.